lzwjava/lzwjava.github.io/original/2025-01-29-ai-thoughts-en.md

 - Google remains useful for image search, whereas LLMs excel at text generation.
 Still, people often prefer real images to verify hardware details, dimensions, object shapes, or a person's appearance.

-- AI Chat bots is popular because of the nature of text.
-It is harder to read and find out information you need in text.
-However, in image, people often prefer to real ones instead of genereated ones.
-And image is easy to process and find out what you need.
-Maybe it will be funny to ask AI to show this people from back side, scale it to see her big face, or directly ask AI to scale up a small detail in a curcuit board.
-So for image ai generation, there will be pretty much space to explore.
-And people are just dealing with text more instead of images.
+- AI chatbots are popular because text is harder to process than images.
+People prefer real images over AI-generated ones since images are easier to understand at a glance.
+However, AI image generation has untapped potential - users could ask AI to show different angles, zoom in on faces, or magnify circuit board details.
+Since people primarily work with text rather than images, there's significant room for growth in AI image tools.